island-is/island.is/handbook/technical-overview/api-design-guide/documentation.md

 # Documentation

 API documentation should be targeted towards the developer that will consume the API.
-A good documentation is one of the single most important qualities of an API.
+A good documentation is one of the single most important qualities of an API as it can significantly reduce the implementation time for the API consumers.
-It makes it much easier for other developers to use services and significantly reduces implementation time for API consumers.
-The API developer is responsible for keeping the documentation up to date.
+The API provider is responsible for keeping the documentation up to date.

 To help with keeping documentation up to date consider using automatic generation tools that during build time can, for example, gather comments in predefined syntax and generate the [Open API Specification](https://swagger.io/specification/) (OAS), this means that the OAS lives bundled with the code and should be easier for developers to maintain.

-A good Open API Specification document describes the following fields:

-- [`servers`](https://spec.openapis.org/oas/v3.1.0#server-object): Describing the endpoints for the API service
+## Open Api Specification requirements for the API Catalogue

-- **Note** - To be able to register a **REST** service to the _API Catalogue_ the service **MUST** provide an **OPENAPI 3** service description.
+To be able to register a **REST** service to the _API Catalogue_ the service **MUST** provide an **OPENAPI 3** service description.

 The following fields, not marked as (_Optional_), are required for services to be automatically imported to the _API Catalogue_: